 Secondhand Trauma as a Result of National Tragedies

-Also known as vicarious trauma, secondhand trauma, and PTSD by proxy, secondary PTSD (Post-Traumatic Stress Disorder) refers to the traumatic stress that can result from indirect exposure to an attack, disaster, or ongoing abuse.
+Also known as vicarious trauma, secondhand trauma, and PTSD by proxy, secondary PTSD (Post-Traumatic Stress Disorder) refers to the traumatic stress that can result from indirect exposure to fatal or life-threatening national events.
 As a consequence of hearing about or seeing images of trauma, even those who didn’t experience it may manifest PTSD symptoms.

 In recent years, explicit media coverage of horrific national tragedies, specifically school shootings, has catalyzed increasing numbers of secondary PTSD cases.
 Moreover, social media makes personal accounts, imagery, and other content related to traumatic events easily accessible.